firdous-ab/CSS-Grid-and-flexbox-tutorial/README.md

-# CSS-Grid-and-flexbox-tutorial
-This is my assignment for CSS grid and flexbox layout
+This site is published at https://firdous-ab.github.io/firdous-ab.githubflexboxlayout.io/